Original air date: June 4, 2005

 - Aliens in Cardiff: Literally!
 Margaret Blaine, real name Blon Fel-Fotch Passameer-Day Slitheen, last survivor of the Slitheen from "Aliens of London"/"World War Three", decamped to Cardiff and got herself elected Lord Mayor as part of a plan to use the Cardiff Rift to escape Earth, destroying it in the process.

 - Aluminium Christmas Trees: In-universe, Mickey is a bit surprised that the TARDIS' disguise is based on a real thing.

 - Arc Words:

 - The nuclear plant project is named "Blaidd Drwg", which means Bad Wolf.
 This is the episode where the Doctor first notices the phrase "Bad Wolf" following him around.

-- Margaret points out that the Doctor messes with people's lives so much, one of the reason he is always running is because he "daren't look back".
+- Margaret points out that the Doctor messes with people's lives so much: one of the reasons he is always running is because he "daren't look back".
 Davros mocks the Tenth about this in "Journey's End", and the Dream Lord tells Amy this about the Eleventh in "Amy's Choice".

-- Artistic Licence Law: In real life the Lord Mayor of Cardiff is not an executive position, but the chair of the city & county council, and carries out diplomatic functions.note Even when this is put aside, the construction of a nuclear power plant would be in the hands of higher government.note
+- Artistic Licence Politics: In real life the Lord Mayor of Cardiff is not an executive position, but the chair of the city & county council, and carries out diplomatic functions.note Even when this is put aside, the construction of a nuclear power plant would be in the hands of higher government; Margaret would have to be at least a minister in the devolved Welsh government.note

 - Batman Gambit: Margaret's Evil Plan relies on several potentially unlikely outcomes.
 In order: